What is a Dietitian?

 Every day we are exposed to quick-fix fad diets and uncredited nutritional claims that are unsustainable and can be dangerous to our health.

-When it comes to dietary advice, look for a nutrition professional with the skills and knowledge to tailor advice to your unique needs
+When it comes to dietary advice, look for a nutrition professional with the skills and knowledge to tailor advice to your unique needs.
+Please call our friendly staff on (08) 9478 3869 or click here to book an appointment today.

 Reducing calories can be an effective way to lose weight but it is difficult to do alone.
-Our dietitian at Thrive is a Accredited Optifast ‘VLCD’ Practitioner.
+Our dietitian at Thrive is an Accredited Optifast ‘VLCD’ Practitioner.

 VLCD stands for “Very Low Calorie Diet”.